Rolleroo/RadioactiveDecay/README.md

 Current configurations only run on Linux server and require C++ compiler such as gcc.

+Git software, although not stricly necessary if ther repository is manually copied in.

 To install:

 Download the source code